skip navigation

 Every Board Member is eligible for a full rebate of their player(s) registration fee at the end of the season.
 Board members with multiple players will only receive one full rebate of registration fees.
 The rebate will be processed automatically by the League Administrator.
 No paperwork is required.
 The rebates will be processed by June 30th with a credit going back to the credit card that was used to pay for registration.

-These dates are subject to change based on field availability.
+(These dates are subject to change based on gym availability.)

-All the divisions 8U Red and older are involved in the playoff week.
-The Pre-K/K, 6U, & 8U White divisions will have games until May 17, with an optional end-of-year tournament for 8U White.
+All the divisions 8U and older are involved with 1-2 weeks of playoff games.in the playoff week.
+The Pre-K/K & 6U divisions will have games until at least May 9th.

-Playoffs and Championship games are planned for May 6 – May 18.
+Playoffs, Championship games are planned for May 12 – May 17.
 Game times and days will be determined towards the end of the season.

 What other playing opportunities does SRVGAL offer?